Kansas City area restaurants struggle with staffing as business picks back up

 Business is good at RJ’s BBQ Shack in Mission, but hiring employees is hard.

-Palmgren owns the restaurant and fills in for every position there is here a lot more than usual lately.
+Palmgren owns the restaurant and fills in for every position there is.

 “It’s hard to get people in here.
 I mean we go through six or seven different agencies trying to get people in here,” he said.